Personal injury compensation payments

 Totally incapacitated

-Totally incapacitated means you are unable to earn a living from any type of work.
-There must be no chance that you will recover or that your condition will improve to the point you can maintain yourself.
+Totally incapacitated means that you are unable to maintain yourself.
+There must be no chance that you will recover, or that your condition will improve, to the point you can maintain yourself.

 Permanently incapacitated

-- confirm you are permanently incapacitated, either mentally or physically, from maintaining yourself.
+• confirm that you are permanently incapacitated, either mentally or physically, so cannot maintain yourself.

 Next: What payments do not qualify for investment exemption?